-\paragraph{Combining sparse and linear attentions} Finally, another line of works similar in spirit to {\sysname} combine sparse and linear attentions.
-Scatterbrain~\citep{chen2021scatterbrain} use a sparse and low-rank decomposition to unify past sparse and low-rank approximations.
-They theoretically and empirically show that any low rank approximation of attention's $\exp(QK^T)$ will have a much larger approximation error than a sparse plus low rank approximation, echoed in our observations.
+There are a number of other works which can also be viewed as combinations of sparse and linear attention.
+Multi-resolution analysis attention (MRA-2) uses wavelets to approximate the attention matrix \citep{zeng2022mra}.
+A special form of MRA-2 can be viewed as a combination of sparse and low rank attention for a specific wavelet decomposition.
+H-transformer-1D uses a hierarchy of matrices including full dense attention on the diagonal and low-rank approximations elsewhere~\citep{zhu2021htrans}.
 TransNormer \citep{qin-etal-2022-devil} apply normalizations such as LayerNorm~\citep{ba2016layer} or RMSNorm~\citep{zhang2019root} to linear attention outputs in certain layers, and apply softmax attention in local chunks in other layers.